-Distracted driving is driving while performing any activity which could potentially distract a driver from the primary task of operating a vehicle.
-In theory, it can be anything that could take a driver's eyes off the road, or mental concentration away from driving.
+Distracted driving is driving while performing any activity that distracts a driver's attention from safely operating a vehicle.
+It includes any behavior that shifts concentration away from safe driving.

-Some states punish distracted driving through general laws which do not specify which exact activities are forbidden, but instead set general parameters.
-General distracted driving statutes typically define distracted driving as doing something while operating a motor vehicle which:
+General distracted driving statutes typically define distracted driving as doing something while operating a motor vehicle that:

-- Is not necessary to operating the vehicle; and
+- Is not necessary to operate the vehicle

 Bans on Specific Distractions

-It's important to remember that even in states which have not enacted specific bans on driving while using a cell phone, doing so (without a hands-free device) may violate more general laws against distracted driving.
+Even in states without a specific ban on driving while using a cellphone, doing so without a hands-free device may violate general distracted driving laws.

 Evidence of Negligence or Recklessness

-Beyond traffic tickets, distracted driving poses far more serious dangers -- accidents and injuries.
-Those accidents and injuries may well lead to lawsuits.
-The fact that a driver was distracted greatly increases the likelihood that a driver will be found responsible for damages caused.
+Beyond traffic tickets, distracted driving poses far more serious dangers like traffic crashes and injuries.
+These crashes and injuries can lead to lawsuits.
+If distracted driving was a factor, it's far more likely a driver will be held liable for damages.

-For example, if someone has an accident while or shortly after talking on a cell phone, evidence of their phone call could be presented to prove negligence or recklessness.
-With the issue of negligence deciding many auto injury lawsuits, evidence of distraction can result in significant monetary liabilities.
+For example, if you are involved in an accident while or shortly after dialing a cellphone call, evidence of that call could be used to prove negligence or recklessness.
+With negligence deciding many auto injury lawsuits, evidence of distraction can result in significant monetary liabilities.
 Fatal crashes have even higher liabilities.

-With cell phone records detailing when people use mobile devices and how, evidence relating to phone calls and messages sent or accessed close to the time of an accident become crucial in many auto accident related lawsuits.
+Cellphone records detail how and when people use their mobile devices.
+Evidence of phone calls and messages sent or accessed close to the time of an accident can be crucial in auto accident-related lawsuits.

 Even if there is no specific law against what the driver was doing, evidence of distracted driving can help prove negligence.
 For example, if you file a personal injury claim after being hit by another car, you may lose the lawsuit if there is evidence you were texting and driving.
-This is true even in states which have not banned texting while driving, evidence of texting while driving may cause a driver to lose a lawsuit stemming from an accident.
+This is true even in states that have not banned texting while driving.